Selvam-T/POS/Project/README.md

 4. Edit quantity as needed
 5. Total calculates automatically

+### Scanning Barcodes

+- Scan a product barcode with the scanner connected to the POS machine.
+- If found in the cache: the product is added to the sales table (or quantity increments).
+- If not found: a modal Manual Entry dialog opens pre-filled with a message like "Invalid Barcode # <code>".

 ### Sales Table Operations

 - **Edit Quantity:** Click quantity field, type number, press Enter